ccnmtl/compiled3/content/articles/stats-css-transitions.md

 bookendanimal: ""
 ---
-For the Stats Interactives project, I was given a challenge that initially I wasn’t sure how to solve.
+For the Stats Interactives project, I was given a challenge that initially I wasn't sure how to solve.

 First, some background: Stats Interactives is a set of four simulations used in Quantitative Analysis I at the School for International and Public Affairs.
-The course teaches statistics to future policy makers, so that they’ll have the skills to understand research that they would encounter in their careers.
+The course teaches statistics to future policy makers, so that they'll have the skills to understand research that they will encounter in their careers.

-For one interactive, our faculty partner Doru Cojoc invented a particularly insightful method for teaching students linear regression.
+For one interactive, our faculty partner Dr. Doru Cojoc invented a particularly insightful method for teaching students linear regression.
 He found that his students would struggle to understand the distribution of values around the predicted mean in the classic X-Y representation of graphs.
-By rotating the graphs, such that the Y axes would align vertically, it would make it easier for students to see the relationship.
+By rotating the graphs, such that the Y axes would align vertically, such that students could more easily see the relationship.
 In class, he would demonstrate this relationship statically - first showing students the graphs with the Y axes aligned, and then showing them in the classical view with the X axes aligned.

-The challenge given to our team was how could we help reinforce this juxtaposition for graphs.
-Initially we thought we would show one, than the other - just as Prof. Cojoc would in class - one slide, than another.
-Prof.
+The challenge given to our team was to reinforce the juxtaposition in the online environment.
+Initially we thought we would show one, than the other - just as Dr. Cojoc would in class - one slide, than another.
+Dr.
 Cojoc wanted more though.
 He imagined these as an animation, first showing the graphs vertically, then rotating them horizontally.

-As the developer on the project, I wasn’t sure that there was a way to do what he imagined.
-Thinking purely in terms of animation, I was thinking that I’d need to paint all the page content onto a canvas element, so that they could be animated.
-On its face though, this wasn’t feasible.
-It would make the content inaccessible, and there wasn’t time to add such a layer of complexity to the app,  I knew that the CSS spec included animations and transitions, but I thought these would not apply because the graphs in the app were rendered as SVG’s.
-Once I took a closer look at the [docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions), I realized that I could make use of these parts of the CSS API, and achieve what Doru had in mind.
+As the developer on the project, I wasn't sure that there was a way to do what he imagined.
+Thinking purely in terms of animation, I was thinking that I'd need to paint all the page content onto a canvas element, so that they could be animated.
+On its face though, this wasn't feasible.
+It would make the content inaccessible, and there wasn't time to add such a layer of complexity to the app.
+I knew that the CSS spec included animations and transitions, but I thought these would not apply because the graphs in the app were rendered as SVGs.
+Once I took a closer look at the [docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions), I realized that I could make use of these parts of the CSS API, and achieve what Dr. Cojoc had in mind.

 The implementation that followed is composed of three parts.
 It uses [`react-transition-group`](https://reactcommunity.org/react-transition-group/)